Peter Pack Rat: Gameplay

 Peter Pack Rat is a platform game where the player controls Peter, a pack rat, who must gather objects such as bottles, cans, or wrenches and take them back to the starting point to complete each level.
-The game features three unique stages that repeat in a fixed cycle - a junkyard, a sewer, and a large tree - with the layout, number of enemies, and number of required objects changing each time.
+The game features three unique stages that repeat in a fixed cycle: a junkyard, a sewer, and a large tree, with the layout, number of enemies, and amount of required objects changing each time.
 A group of enemies known as "The Gang" serve as the main obstacles, and include Riff Rat and the Rats of Flatbush, Clawd the cat, Scrapper the bulldog, Sticky the spider, Slugger the bat, Big Al the alligator, Diamond Jim the snake, and Nite Owl.
 Peter can pick up and throw additional items to stun enemies, also allowing him the ability to ride some of them about the stage.
-Points are awarded based on the amount of time remaining when all items are collected, and the number of enemies stunned.
+Points are awarded based on the amount of time remaining when all items are collected and the number of enemies stunned.

-The game has four difficulty levels that can be selected before gameplay - Easy, Medium, Hard, and Good Luck - that change the starting level.
+The game has four difficulty settings that can be selected before gameplay: Easy, Medium, Hard, and Good Luck, which change the starting level.
 Jeff Peters holds the official high score with 910,875 points achieved at the Camelot Arcade in Anaheim, California on March 20, 1986.